 Do the application requirements change from year to year?

 Possibly.
 We regularly review our application requirements, so they could change from one year to the next.

 Tip: Review the General Application Guidelines and support material requirements for your discipline before you begin your application.
 You can find both at nstalenttrust.ns.ca/Scholarships/Support-Material/

 I study with a private teacher.
 What do I need for my application?

 Collect all the information required in the General Application Guidelines (page 2).
 See our General Application Guidelines for details.

-Combine all the information from your teacher in one PDF file to add it to your application.
+Combine all the information from your teacher in one PDF file before adding it to your application.